 Influencing a target audience to meet a goal or take action is the heart of public relations.
-In a recent SHIFT blog, our VP of Marketing Tech, Chris Penn, answered the question ‘what is thought leadership?’.
+In a recent SHIFT blog, we answered the question ‘what is thought leadership?’
 In simple terms it’s a recognition created by others that someone is an expert in a specific field or topic.
 PR helps to communicate compelling stories to improve brand awareness, and by integrating thought leadership, it may help to generate qualified leads.

 For example, the team utilized the experience of the NFL players to raise awareness about the importance of preparing your body for surgery.
 As professional football players, they had undergone over a dozen surgeries, and each player offered a personal point of view on how the technology could help others in similar situations.
 Targeted consumer and athletic publications such as Sports Illustrated, Inc., Sport Techie and ESPN, covered the announcement of the new technology while quoting the NFL players as thought leaders to solidify the story.

 While lead generation is not an intrinsic benefit of PR – rather, awareness is PR’s M.O. – the most common lead-generating PR technique could be considered earned media.
 The teams work to earn media coverage with business, consumer and clinical press, increased the number of website visitors by 144%, compared to the previous 6-months.
 At the end of the program, the team arranged 30 media briefings for multiple spokespeople, that resulted in over 50 unique articles in targeted outlets.